St. Louis Symphony Orchestra

-The St. Louis Symphony Orchestra is an American symphony orchestra based in St. Louis, Missouri.
-Founded in 1880 by Joseph Otten as the St. Louis Choral Society, the St. Louis Symphony Orchestra (SLSO) is the second-oldest professional symphony orchestra in the United States, preceded only by the New York Philharmonic.
+The St. Louis Symphony Orchestra (SLSO) is an American symphony orchestra based in St. Louis, Missouri.
+Founded in 1880 by Joseph Otten as the St. Louis Choral Society, the St. Louis Symphony Orchestra is the second-oldest professional symphony orchestra in the United States, preceded only by the New York Philharmonic.
 Its principal concert venue is Powell Hall, located in midtown St. Louis.